 \subsection{Main Results}

-We describe our exploration logic for MFT empirical validation and draw conclusions.
-As mentioned in Sec.~\ref{sec:exp_pre}, our MFT mainly uses local masking strategy, therefore, we start from a proof-of-concept ablation study to test the model component sensitivity to MFT (Fig.~\ref{fig:exp_local_ablation}).
-Such ablation helps us detect the most effective components of the well-trained model to employ MFT.
+As mentioned in Sec.~\ref{sec:exps_pre}, MFT primarily uses a local masking strategy.
+Therefore, we begin with a proof-of-concept study to assess whether MFT has potential for further improvements (Fig.~\ref{fig:exps_local_ablation}).
+Such ablation also helps us identify the most effective components of the well-trained model for MFT.
 Accordingly, we extensively deploy MFT in this local fashion across different configurations and compare with strong fine-tuning baselines.

-\textbf{Local Mask Fine-Tuning Ablation.} This series of ablations aim to check if the MFT has potential to improve model capacity after FFT.
-If so, we expect a comprehensive ablation also detects the sensitivity of different model components to MFT strategy.
-Concretely, we start from LLaMA2-7B and LLaMA3.1-8B backbones after domain-specific FFT and conduct MFT using a small subset of each individual domain.
-Specifically, for each domain, we use 10\% of its corresponding fine-tuning set and details are provided in Sec.~\ref{sec:supp_implementation}.
-To swap the model, we set continuous 4 or 8 layers as a group to ablate the model from shallow to deep layers.
-For each given group, we use MFT to locally learn a mask and keep other layers fixed to check model performances.
-For example, for the layer 4 to 7, it is formally achieved by setting $\Theta = \{\theta_l\}, l \in \{4,5,6,7\}$.
-Within each target layer group, we use the ratio-based fashion for mask learning and set the masking ratio as 10\%, which means we aim to learn and remove 10\% parameters while keeping the rest 90\%.
+\textbf{Proof-of-Concept Study of Local MFT.} This series of ablations aims to assess whether the MFT can improve the model's capability after FFT.
+If so, we expect a comprehensive ablation to also detect the sensitivity of different model components to MFT.
+Specifically, we start from the LLaMA2-7B and LLaMA3.1-8B backbones after domain-specific FFT and perform MFT on a small subset of each domain.
+Specifically, for each domain, we use 10\% of its corresponding fine-tuning set.
+To swap the model, we group 4 or 8 layers in a row to ablate the model from shallow to deep layers.
+For each group, we use MFT to locally learn a mask and keep the other layers fixed to assess model performance.
+For example, for layers 4-7, this is formally achieved by setting $\Theta = \{\theta_l\} $, where $ l \in \{4,5,6,7\}$.
+Within each group, we set the masking ratio to 10\% to learn the mask, meaning we aim to learn and remove 10\% of the parameters while keeping the remaining 90\%.